aljoxo/Arisen/README.md

    a. **Keycode=47** to **Keycode=281**
      - This will change the power attack bind to right trigger, if you wish to use a different key please refer to [this link](https://www.creationkit.com/index.php?title=Input_Script).

-Asking in support channels about how to get gamepad support working will show that you did not read the readme and you will be promptly ignored.

 ### Removing Nudity from the list